AlisonLuan/HtmlBlfReader/README.md

 # HtmlBlfReader

-HtmlBlfReader is a JavaScript-based tool designed to parse binary log files (BLF) in the browser.
-It reads binary data, unpacks various data structures, and supports displaying the parsed output in a human-readable format using JavaScript and HTML.
+HtmlBlfReader is a JavaScript-based tool designed to parse and display binary log files (BLF) directly in the browser.
+It provides real-time parsing and visualization of CAN messages, log containers, and related binary data structures.

 ---

 ## Features

-- **File Loading**: Load and parse BLF files directly in the browser.
+- **File Loading**: Upload `.blf` files directly in the browser for parsing.
-- **Binary Data Parsing**: Supports parsing of binary-encoded CAN messages and object structures.
+- **Binary Data Parsing**: Unpacks structured binary data such as CAN messages and log containers.
-- **Compression Handling**: Handles uncompressed and ZLIB-compressed data blocks.
-- **Real-Time Output**: Displays parsed data in a formatted way on the web page.
+- **Real-Time Output**: Displays parsed data in a dynamic HTML table with readable timestamps and message details.
+- **Compression Handling**: Supports ZLIB-compressed and uncompressed binary containers using the `pako` library.
-- **Cross-Browser Compatibility**: Works with modern browsers that support `FileReader` and `DataView`.
+- **Cross-Browser Compatibility**: Utilizes modern web APIs like `FileReader` and `DataView` for a seamless experience.
+- **Responsive Design**: Presents parsed data in a clear and organized table format.

 ---